Uttam Kumar: Rise to prominence (1955–1959)

 Kumar formed his own production house Alo Chhaya Productions, in joint venture with Ajoy Kar in 1957.
 He made his debut as a producer, starring in Kar's psychological romance Harano Sur, which emerged as the highest-earning film of that year.
 Inspired by Mervyn LeRoy's American film Random Harvest (1942), the film received Certificate of Merit for Third Best Feature Film in Bengali at the 5th National Film Awards.
 He played an amnesiac patient, who was rescued from the torturous confines of the mental hospital by one of its doctors.
 Apart from it, Kumar paired with Suchitra Sen in the musical romance Pathey Holo Deri, the first Bengali film to be shot in gevacolor, and in Chandranath, the first Indian film to be released in Metro Cinema.
 Following the successes of these, Asit Sen directed Jiban Trishna with Kumar and Sen in the lead, which also became a box-office hit, running for over 70 days in theatres.
-His other releases of 1957, Bardidi and Abhayer Biye underperformed with the latter ending its run with average numbers owing to huge costs, but the crime noir Tasher Ghar, in which played his first time dual roles, was a box office hit.
+His other releases of 1957, Bardidi and Abhayer Biye, underperformed, with the latter ending its run with average numbers owing to huge costs, but the crime noir Tasher Ghar, in which he played dual roles for the first time, was a box office hit.
 This changed in 1958 with back-to-back huge blockbusters alongside Suchitra Sen in Rajlakshmi O Srikanta, Indrani and Surya Toran, each being among the top 5 highest-grossing films of 1958.
 The song "Sab Kuchh Lutakar Huye Hum Tumhare" sung by Mohammed Rafi without any remuneration, used in Indrani, was the first Hindi song in a Bengali film.
 In the same year, he appeared alongside Arundhati Devi in Mangal Chakraborty's action-adventure Shikar, which proved to be a flop.